5 to Watch at the Tokyo Olympics on Day 7: Michael Andrew's Shot at Gold, Rugby, Baseball

 1) Swimming Finals, Including Michael Andrew in Individual Medley

-Encinitas swimmer Michael Andrew could take home a medal for Team USA today.
+Encinitas swimmer Michael Andrew could have taken home a medal for Team USA today, but unfortunately finished in fifth place.

-At 7:15 p.m.
-PDT, Andrew will compete in the Men's 200m Individual Medley finals.

-In the heats, Andrew completed the run with a time of 1:56:40.
-In Olympic trials, he posted the top time in the semifinal for this same race.
+China's Wang Shun earned the gold medal in Thursday's final, Great Britain's Duncan Scott won silver and Switzerland's Jeremy Desplanches came in third place for bronze.

 Tokyo Olympics